Fast Start: Overview

 Important things to include in your proposal:

 - What is your repair method?
 Provide a detailed description of your method, in a short list of steps.
 Keep in mind that your finalized guide should be at least six steps.
-(It's okay to modify this later, but sketch out your procedure as best you can for now.)
+(It's okay to modify this later, but sketch out your procedure as best as you can for now.)

 - Why is this guide necessary?
 Write a brief paragraph explaining why this particular repair needs a guide and how it will help real people.

 - How much repair information is already on the internet about your fix?
 Are there already instructions available?
 If so, how good are they and how are yours going to be better?

 - Which camera will you be using to document each step of the fix?
 Any digital camera of 6 megapixels or greater that can mount to a tripod is acceptable.
 If you don't have access to a camera, your smartphone is permitted, as long as it can mount to a tripod and you have the permission of your instructor.
 You can follow our best smartphone photography tips here.

 - What did you discover while completing the Repair Experience Inventory?
 How will it make your project awesome?